Is accident only or accident and illness pet insurance right for you?

 - Complex policy terms: With more illnesses and conditions covered, understanding the exclusions, limits and deductibles can be more complicated than with an accident-only policy.

-- Exclusions: Many accident and illness insurance plans don’t cover preventive care, certain elective procedures and pre-existing conditions.
+- Exclusions: Many accident and illness insurance plans don’t cover certain elective procedures or pre-existing conditions.
 Accident and illness insurance plans may be comprehensive, but they don’t cover preventive care.
 For that, you’d want to consider a pet wellness plan.

 - Higher cost: Because these plans cover a multitude of medical conditions, they are more expensive than accident-only insurance, especially when you take into account premiums, deductibles, copays and more.